TIYDC/ror-onboarding/_prework/computer.md

 [MacBook Air models](http://www.apple.com/macbook-air/specs.html) and [MacBook Pro models](http://www.apple.com/macbook-pro/specs-retina/).

-Your MacBook MUST be running OS X El Capitan.
-Both are free upgrades from the App Store.
+Your MacBook MUST be running macOS Sierra which is a free upgrade from the mac AppStore.

 Do not go with the new, skinny 12" Retina MacBooks.
 Their processor will be too sluggish in a year or two.